ultralytics/ultralytics/docs/models/sam.md

         yolo predict model=sam_b.pt source=path/to/image.jpg
         ```

-- The logic here is to segment the whole image if you don't pass any prompts(bboxes/points).
+- The logic here is to segment the whole image if you don't pass any prompts(bboxes/points/masks).
-- More additional args see [`Predictor/generate` Reference](../reference/vit/sam/predict.md).

 !!! example "SAMPredictor example"

     This way you can set image once and run prompts inference multiple times without running image encoder multiple times.

-    === "Python"
+    === "Prompt inference"

         ```python
         from ultralytics.vit.sam.predict import Predictor as SAMPredictor